PSPMANI/PSPMANI/README.md

 ### About Me

 I evaluate and build ML systems end to end.
 Right now I work as a freelance AI Evaluation Specialist, reviewing frontier AI systems on OpenClaw Atlas and Blueshell.
-I got promoted from attempter to reviewer based on grading accuracy.

 - 🤖 Currently working on **AI Evaluation, RLHF/RLAIF, and Agentic Trajectory Review**
 - 🧪 I design **rubrics, pytest verifiers, and tool-use evaluations**